Viasat/halite/doc/halite/tutorial/halite_vending.md

  :snackCount 15}
 ```

-The corresponding vending state can be 'extracted' from the initial state:
+The corresponding vending state can be produced from the initial state:

 ```clojure
 (refine-to {:$type :tutorials.vending/InitialVending$v1,